laurilehmijoki/s3_website/README.md

   bucket
 * Let the power users benefit from advanced S3 website features such as redirects, Cache-Control headers and gzip support
+* Be as fast as possible.
+Do in parallel all that can be done in parallel.
 * Maintain 90% backward compatibility with the jekyll-s3 gem

 `s3_website` attempts to be a command-line interface tool that is easy to